MakeSchool-Tutorials/Habitual-Swift4/P08-Cont.-Adding-a-Habit/content.md

 >[action]
 > Create a new `UIViewController` and name it `ConfirmHabitViewController`, make sure to select the XIB option

+We'll need a few things:

-Easy enough, now we need to add our UI elements, and constrain them also create *Outlets* for the image view and name it  `habitImageView` and also create an outlet for the *textField* and name it  `habitNameInputField`.
-Make sure you also create an `IBAction` for the button and name it `createHabitButtonPressed`, we will use this to create our new Habit.
+1. Add UI elements and constrain them to look like the layout below.
+2. Also create *Outlets* for the image view and name it  `habitImageView`.
+3. We'll need an outlet for the *textField* and name it  `habitNameInputField`.
+4. Make sure you also create an `IBAction` for the button and name it `createHabitButtonPressed`.
+We will use this to create our new Habit.

 I will let you decide how you should constrain the view, but a hint would be to use some stack views.

 > ![Remove Main](./assets/confirmHabitViewController.png)